 - Abdominal pain or cramping

-- Constipation (much less common than diarrhea)
+- Constipation (much less common than diarrhea but can still be a symptom)

 - Diagnosis of Irritable Bowel Syndrome (IBS) or Inflammatory Bowel Disease (IBD)